ShobhitTomer/namaste-react/Notes_Assignment/notes.md

 - to run the script we use `npm run {scritpt name}`, through this command we can run our script.
 We can also write `npm start` to do `npm run start` but this happens only with start as this is reserved by npm.

 - The react element is a object and when we render it it becomes a DOM element.
+The core of react elements is created using createElement but it is not very developer friendly! to counter this the engineers at facebook made `JSX`.

+- JSX is not a part of React, we can build react applications without jsx also but JSX makes our life easier. `JSX is not html in Javascript`, JSX is a HTML-like or XML-like syntax

+#### Whenever we write code we first write it for humans and then machine, So make it such that!

+- Our browsers do not understand the JSX code so how does it render the code?
+The JSX code is transpiled before it reaches the JS engine - The code is being transpiled(Compiled) by Babel - Managed by Parcel